-omers.
-Standard 4 Level 1 Students can: Level 2 Students can: Analyze a registered official's game techniques on video or live.
+others.
+Standard 4 Level 1 Students can: Level 2 Students can: Proper professional behavior Analyze a registered official's game techniques on video or live.
 Critique and practice officiating techniques in a game setting.
-Responsible behavior Professionalism before, during, and after the Practice proper game day procedures of an official.
+Responsible behavior Practice proper game day procedures of an official.
 Respects self and others